MUSC Bulletin | College of Graduate Studies

 The granting of the doctor of philosophy (Ph.D.) degree is based on evidence of general proficiency and distinctive attainments in a special field, particularly on the demonstrated ability to carry on independent and original investigation.
 The degree is not one to be conferred solely as a result of study for a specific length of time with the accumulation of credits taken.

 The Advisory Committee consists of at least five members, three from the student’s major department and two from outside the department.
 All members of the committee shall be members of the Graduate faculty.
 The Chairman must be a full member of graduate faculty or an associate member with a full member co-chair.
-The Chairperson will be responsible for coordinating the activity of the Advisory Committee and ensuring compliance with graduate school regulations.
+The Chairperson will be responsible for coordinating the activity of the Dissertation Advisory Committee and ensuring compliance with graduate school regulations.

 An Advisory Committee is chosen by the student with the proposed dissertation advisor and the names forwarded through the departmental graduate coordinator for approval by the Dean.
-The Advisory Committee should be organized no later than six months after the student passes the department written exam.
+The Advisory Committee should be organized after passing the departmental written exam.

 The student must meet at least annually with his/her Advisory Committee from the time of appointment of the committee until completion of the requirements for the degree.
 The departmental coordinator and the Dean should be notified in writing of the annual meetings by the chairperson of the Advisory Committee.
 Yearly, a detailed letter of evaluation of student progress from the program, whether from the mentor or the graduate training committee of the program, must be written to the student with a copy placed in the student’s program file and submitted to the Dean.